EpicFosh/fOSh/README.md

 # Post-download instructions
 So, I've decided to completely scrap all of the previous instructions.
 These are the new ones.
-Instructions:
+**Instructions:**
 After installing, run `apt update` to make sure the system is up to date.

 **What Changed?**
-Instead of downloading the oldest version and you running the update command, I will now add more releases into the releases tab for newer versions instead of having you download 1.0 then update it to the latest version.
+Instead of having to download the base system (version 1.0) and to run the `apt update` command afterwards, I will now add more releases into the releases tab for newer versions instead of having you download 1.0 then update it to the latest version.

+Users on 1.0 WILL have to re-download the latest release in the release tab, as the `apt update` command no longer works on versions older than **1.1**.

 # Commands
 Run `help` for a list of commands.